Retire in Ukraine

 Where will I buy groceries and do other shopping in Ukraine?

 "People living in Ukraine typically buy groceries from local markets, supermarkets, and convenience stores.
 Other shopping can be done at malls, department stores, and specialty shops.
-Online shopping is also becoming increasingly popular in Ukraine," explained one retiree living in Ukraine.
+Online shopping is also becoming increasingly popular in Ukraine," said one member in Ukraine.

 About the Author